jidesoft/jide-oss/README.txt

 ---------------
 First of all, you should have Maven installed.
 You can find it from http://maven.apache.org/download.html.

 Then make some configuration.
 Here is a brief instruction, you should make sure you have JDK 1.5+ installed before your Maven installation.
 Then you just unpack Maven package and install it by defautl.
-After installation you should add a system environment variables M2_HOME which link to where Maven been installed, and add the %M2_HOME%\bin to PATH environment variables as well.
+After installation you should add a system environment variable M2_HOME which link to where Maven been installed, and add the %M2_HOME%\bin to PATH environment variable as well.

-Finally, you come to the JIDE Common Layer directory, use Maven command to compile, package or deploy the project. mvn compile                   compile the source code, classes will be in sub directory target/classes mvn clean                     clean previous build mvn package                   compile the source code and package jars to sub directory target
+Finally, you come to the JIDE Common Layer directory, use Maven command to compile, package or deploy the project. mvn compile    compile the source, classes output to directory "target/classes" mvn clean      clean previous build mvn package    compile the source and package jars to sub directory "target"

 build by Ant
 ---------------